canyongbs/advisingapp/docs/month-aggregation-testing.md

 This causes tests to fail intermittently depending on when they run.
 A test that passes on the 15th may fail on the 31st.

+**Note:** Carbon provides `subMonthNoOverflow()` and other "NoOverflow" methods which clamps to the last day of the target month instead of overflowing.
+This can be useful in production code or niche scenarios where you need to stay within the correct month boundary.

 ## Required Test Cases

 ### 1. Standard Date (No Filters)